 Retail sales declines in June dragged the 12-month average increase to the lowest since records began as BRC boss Helen Dickinson warns of a “bleak” sector outlook.

-On a total basis, retail sales fell 1.3% in the month to June 29, against an increase of 2.3% the previous year, while like-for-like sales decreased 1.6% year-on-year, down from a 1.1% uplift the previous year, according the BRC-KPMG retail sales monitor.
+On a total basis, retail sales fell 1.3% in the month to June 29, against an increase of 2.3% the previous year, while like-for-like sales decreased 1.6% year on year, down from a 1.1% uplift the previous year, according to the BRC-KPMG Retail Sales Monitor.

 This weak comparable performance dragged the sector’s three-month average to a decline of 0.1%, while the 12-month average increase was stifled to 0.6%, the lowest since records began in December 1995.